-The current version of the Praxis test called Praxis I PPST will be available to students until July 31, 2014.
-Starting August 1, 2014, any students who have not passed the test must instead take a new version called the Praxis CORE.
-Because the new version is much more challenging, our advice is to complete the Praxis I test before July 31, 2014.
+The current version of the Praxis test called Praxis I PPST will be available to students for a limited time.
+Starting August 31, 2014, any students who have not passed the test must instead take a new version called the Praxis CORE.
+Because the new version is more challenging, our advice is to complete the Praxis I test before that date.
 Some of the challenges include the fact that there will no longer be an option to pass with a composite score, the tests are lengthier, and the range of concepts tested is broader, and, in math, more difficult.
-In addition, there will be few review resources available for the new test.
 Our advice is to take the current version this semester.

 **Please note that some students are still exempt thanks to higher scores on the SAT and ACT tests.